David Haussler

 David Haussler (born 1953) is an American bioinformatician known for his work leading the team that assembled the first human genome sequence in the race to complete the Human Genome Project and subsequently for comparative genome analysis that deepens understanding the molecular function and evolution of the genome.

-Haussler was elected a member of the National Academy of Engineering in 2018 for developments in computational learning theory and bioinformatics, including first assembly of the human genome, its analysis, and data sharing.
+Haussler was elected a member of the National Academy of Sciences in 2006 and the National Academy of Engineering in 2018 for developments in computational learning theory and bioinformatics, including first assembly of the human genome, its analysis, and data sharing.
+He has consistently been recognized as one of the most cited researchers in his field every year for well over a decade.

 He is a distinguished professor of biomolecular engineering and founding scientific director of the UC Santa Cruz Genomics Institute at the University of California, Santa Cruz, director of the California Institute for Quantitative Biosciences (QB3) on the UC Santa Cruz campus, and a consulting professor at the Stanford University School of Medicine and the UC San Francisco Biopharmaceutical Sciences Department.

 Education

 Haussler studied art briefly at the Academy of Art in San Francisco in 1971 and then psychotherapy at Immaculate Heart College in Hollywood until 1973, when he transferred to Connecticut College, finishing in 1975 with a major in mathematics and minor in physics.
-He earned an MS in applied mathematics from California Polytechnic University in San Luis Obispo in 1979.
-Haussler received his PhD in computer science from the University of Colorado at Boulder in 1982.
+He earned an MS in applied mathematics from California Polytechnic State University, San Luis Obispo in 1979.
+Haussler received his PhD in computer science from the University of Colorado Boulder in 1982.